 Hi there, I'm Amy.
 I became an online creator in 2004.
 What started as a hobby became my family's main source of income, which then became the source of our early retirement.
 How?
 I built income streams.
-My income streams varied, but my book was one.
+My book was one of those streams.

-Disclosure: Links are affiliate links.
-Full disclosure here.
+I personally bought this course.
+Links are my affiliate links.
+Full disclaimer here.

 In 2010, I was approached by a traditional publisher.
 They expressed interest in my ebook (as we called them then).
 They offered me a low 5-figure advance if I would stop selling it and let them turn it into a "real book."